 1. Simple Solution Hard Floor Extreme Pet Cleaner Spray

-- Specially formulated for sealed hard floors
+- Specialized for hard floors

 - Fresh scent

-- Not for unsealed wood
+- Not for carpets or upholstery

 2. Simple Solution Hard Floor Pet Stain Remover Spray